 Developers develop and Operations operate

 To create software and applications, a developer writes and debugs codes.
-After deployment of the application, the developer generally, monitor its performance and gather feedback from the users to update software for a better and stable release.
-This defines the agenda of a developer to effectively introduce the change on a regular basis creating new software & applications and modifying existing ones for a better and innovative environment that help users to be more productive.
+After deployment of the application, the developer generally, monitors its performance and gather feedback from the users to update software for a better and stable release.
+This defines the agenda of a developer to effectively introduce the change on a regular basis creating new software & applications and modifying existing ones for a better and innovative environment that helps users to be more productive.

-To make sure that everything is optimally operated, is the only objective of IT admins or IT operations by ensuring the availability of network resources and peak time functioning.
+To make sure that everything is optimally operated is the only objective of IT admins or IT operations by ensuring the availability of network resources and peak time functioning.
 Any new demand for the network resources threatens the equilibrium achieved.
 Ability to provide a reliable and optimized infrastructure to guarantee network resource for the change is the true measure for a traditional operations role.

 Need for DevOps

 Ultimately, both developers and operations seek productivity of the organization.
 But agendas of the two are north & south for each other.
 Developers create and improve software and application ASAP, and operations restrain changes from happening in the environment.
 Some bridges must be there between the two for the effective and efficient functioning of the organization.

 Traditionally, in ops organizations, the teams are organized by their functioning and specialties such as – database administration, network administration, server administration and so on.
 The consequences of this rise up to the surface in complex activities as work waiting in long queues, little visibility of how the value stream and the work are related, etc.

 The issue get worse as the developers are focussed on speed and the operations are encouraged for reliable, secure & optimized network experience.
 It finally ends up with bottlenecks, delays and quality issues because of large queues, longer lead times and poor hand offs.

 The profound shift from conventional IT culture to DevOps to bring the developers and operations together to march toward common goals understanding objectives of each other, working together functioning the organization as a whole, is the demand of the hour.